 Alaskan Halibut Fishing

 It's not often you hear mention of Alaska without someone talking about the tasty flaky Halibut they ate or the giant barn door they reeled in while on their Alaskan Adventure.
-Halibut rank right up there with Salmon at the top of each of our guest's bucket list.
+Halibut rank right up there with Salmon at the top of each of our guest's bucket lists.
 Halibut migrate into the surrounding waters to forage during the summer months making the Kenai Peninsula one of the best places on earth to chase these fish.
-Each port has its own little niche in the Halibut world, some "better" then others, but regardless of where you go out of the experience will not be soon forgotten.
-Whether you want to be the hit of the block party fish fry or just want to test your strength when doing battle with these tasty critters, halibut fishing should be part of everyones trip with ACE Fishing Adventures.
+Each port has its own little niche in the Halibut world, some "better" than others, but regardless of where you go out of the experience will not be soon forgotten.
+Whether you want to be the hit of the block party fish fry or just want to test your strength when doing battle with these tasty critters, halibut fishing should be part of everyone's trip with ACE Fishing Adventures.

 Our Halibut Fishing Guides

 Our Captains have been chasing these fish since they were old enough to walk, they have the spots dialed and know exactly which one to hit on any given day, tide, or weather pattern.
 That in itself makes all the difference in being successful or not day in and day out.
-Our large comfortable boats seat 6 passengers, all are equipped with top of the line gear needed for a productive day on the water.
+Our large comfortable boats seat 6 passengers, all are equipped with the top-of-the-line gear needed for a productive day on the water.
 Our Captains love what they do and it shows, getting you out and back from the grounds safely and filling those fish boxes with tender flaky white fillets of Halibut is what we all strive to do here at ACE Fishing Adventures.

 Alaska Halibut fishing in Cook Inlet

-Deep Creek/Ninilchik is one of our main launches throughout the year, but we often utilize this launch more in the early season when we are chasing King Salmon along the shore lines.
+Deep Creek/Ninilchik is one of our main launches throughout the year, but we often utilize this launch more in the early season when we are chasing King Salmon along the shorelines.
 Equally as good as Anchor Point, it just allows us to fish more of the northern portions of the grounds quicker and more effectively.

-Fishing Cook Inlet is predominantly centered around tides, it is best fished a couple hours prior to high or low tide.
+Fishing Cook Inlet is predominantly centered around tides, it is best fished a couple of hours prior to high or low tide.
 Launch times reflect this as well, one day we could fish as early as 5 am when the launches open, later that week it will be a 10 am departure.
 Many factors determine whether a charter is successful or not.
 This is where the experience of our captains pays off, knowing exactly where and when to be to provide the best fishing that day can offer.
 Being flexible and centrally located such as Anchor Point just aids in the success of our anglers, thus the reason we choose to fish out of this location more than any other over the course of the summer.